 If the option to display tomato buttons is enabled in the options dialog for Visual Assist, quick fixes are available by mouse.

 Hover over an issue and click its tomato icon to access the fix.

-Whether or not tomato icons or highlighting via underlines are enabled, fixes are always available in the Quick Action and Refactoring menu (Shift+Alt+Q), invoked when the caret is on the first characters of an issue.
+Whether or not tomato icons or highlighting via underlines is enabled, fixes are always available in the Quick Action and Refactoring menu (Shift+Alt+Q), invoked when the caret is on the first characters of an issue.

 Accept a fix to apply it.